SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

-They remind me of this photograph I found just today, from [Chris Bertram at _Crooked Timber_](https://crookedtimber.org/2021/10/04/monday-photoblogging-beziers-cathedral/). the Cath&eacute;drale Saint-Nazaire-et-Saint-Celse de B&eacute;ziers is indeed a beautiful building, and symbolic of much that is good in humanity.
+They remind me of this photograph I found just today, from [Chris Bertram at _Crooked Timber_](https://crookedtimber.org/2021/10/04/monday-photoblogging-beziers-cathedral/).
+The Cath&eacute;drale Saint-Nazaire-et-Saint-Celse de B&eacute;ziers is indeed a beautiful building, and symbolic of much that is good in humanity.
 But it is founded on a vicious premise: in 1209, the [Albigensian Crusade](https://en.wikipedia.org/wiki/Albigensian_Crusade) against the [apparently harmless Cathars](https://en.wikipedia.org/wiki/Catharism)